dortania/GPU-Buyers-Guide/modern-gpus/nvidia-gpu.md

 #### Highest Supported OS: High Sierra(10.13.6)
 #### Initial Supported OS: Lion(10.7)

-Since nVidia can't comply to any naming conventions, they decided to make some 600/700 series cards based on the older and not compatible Fermi architecture.
+Since nVidia can't comply to any naming conventions, they decided to make some 600/700 series cards based on the older and incompatible Fermi architecture.
 These cards include:

 * GT 730 (GF108 variant)
 * GT 720A